 I was honestly on the hunt for years for a shortbread recipe that wouldn't spread in the oven.
 I tried recipe after recipe hoping to find "the one" but was disappointed time after time.
 The cookies would look great before baking but then would spread into ugly, almost unrecognizable shapes when retrieved from the oven.

 Several years ago, I was thrilled to finally come up with delicious shortbread that comes out with clean, crisp edges.
 The secret?
-Well, there are a few.
-One is to substitute cornstarch for a small portion of the flour.
+Actually, there are several.
+One is to substitute corn starch for a small portion of the flour.
 This recipe originally called for 2 cups of flour.
 I now use 1¾ cups flour and ¼ cup of cornstarch.
 The second trick is to chill the cut cookies before baking.
-The combination of these two steps, along with the right proportion of ingredients, yields a dough that’s perfect for cutout shortbread cookies.
+The combination of these two steps, along with the right proportion of ingredients, yields a dough that's perfect for cutout shortbread cookies.

-One other thing I love about this shortbread recipe – it’s delicious!!
+One other thing I love about this shortbread recipe - it's delicious!!
+Have you had any of those beautiful cookies that just don't taste very good?
 What good is a pretty face without good character, right?
-No problem here, these cookies come out buttery, crisp and quite spectacular
+No problem here, these cookies come out buttery, crisp and so tasty!

 An easy decorating technique

-The cookies are simply dipped in an easy 2-ingredient icing (plus flavoring) that has several drops of food coloring swirled through it.
-That’s it!
+The cookies are simply dipped in an easy two-ingredient icing (plus flavoring) that has several drops of food coloring swirled through it.
+I call it my "Dip, Drip and Flip" technique.
+It's fun, and you'll feel like an artist when you're done!
 Check out the step-by-step picture tutorial below!

 You can also check out a video of how to do this decorating technique on my Red, White and Blue Shortbread Cookies post.
 I used this same technique with my Glazed Shortbread Cutout Cookies.
 Hmm...
 I'm beginning to feel like an old stick in the mud, using the same ideas over and over...